holochain/holochain-proto/README.md

 Since holochain is basically a distributed database engine, you will probably only do some basic maintenance through the command line.
 To initialize holochain service and build the directories, files, and generates public/private keys:

-    hc init '"Fred Flinstone" <fred@flintsone.com>'
+    hc init pebbles@flintsone.com

-You can use a pre-existing holochain configuration by replacing SOURCE with path for loading existing DNA.
+You can use a pre-existing holochain configuration by cloning a holochain with the `clone` command.
 You can use a live chain from your .holochain directory, or one of the templates in the examples directory:

-    hc gen from <SOURCE_PATH> <NAME>
+    hc clone <SOURCE_PATH> <NAME>

 If you are a developer and want to build your own group configuration, data schemas, and validation rules for a holochain you can set up the initial scaffolding and files with: